Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 \subsection{Overhead Measurement}

-To evaluate the overhead incurred by \sysname{} at runtime in response to RQ3, we aim to scale up the total number of targets by utilizing target sites of recent commits from \cref{TargetFairness}.
+To evaluate the overhead incurred by \sysname{} at runtime in response to RQ3, we also scale up the total number of targets by utilizing target sites of recent commits from \cref{TargetFairness}.
 Similarly, the fuzzing campaign is conducted with the vulnerabilities introduced into these programs disabled.

 To demonstrate the effectiveness of our clustering algorithm, we conducted overhead experiments under five different configurations: for three of them, we enabled target clustering with varying confidence threshold values of $50\%$, $70\%$, and $90\%$ and a consistent support count threshold value of $500$; for one of them, the clustering was disabled, meaning each target corresponds to a distinct virgin map and top-rated array; for the last one, we removed our path diversity component (\sysname{}-).
 We ran each experiment for 3 hours, which was repeated 20 times.
 We recorded the number of clusters at the end of each fuzzing campaign and calculated the arithmetic mean across all repeated experiments for each configuration.
 Similarly, we profiled the proportion of time spent in \sysname{} process to total time for each fuzzing campaign and calculated the mean.
 The results are shown in Table \ref{OverheadResults}.
 Additionally, we measured the overhead incurred by the instrumented code.
 However, such overhead is negligible: it occupies less than $0.01\%$ of total time in every fuzzing campaign.